vjammi/datastructures/src/main/java/ds/patterns/trees/path/readme1.md

-Trees
+Trees Pattern #1: Path based Tree Problems.

-Pattern #1: Path based Tree Problems
+Problems related to Path finding.
+Given a particular tree, find a path that optimizes some criteria.

 1. Path Sum II
     Given the root of a binary tree and an integer targetSum,